chicolucio/chicolucio.github.io/_portfolio/2023-hashtag_treinamentos.md

 **Challenge**

-Working with one of the largest online education providers in Brazil, with over 80,000 students trained in their courses, the challenge was to develop video and written materials for Python and Data Science courses to ensure a high-quality learning experience.
+Working with one of the largest online education providers in Brazil, Hashtag Treinamentos, with over 80,000 students trained in their courses, the challenge was to develop video and written materials for Python and Data Science courses to ensure a high-quality learning experience.

 <figure>